davwright/Richard-Wright-of-Mousehole/README.md

 ## 1772

-##Wed 14 - Fri 16 July 1773 .
+## Wed 14 - Fri 16 July 1773 .
 The First American Methodist Conference, Philadelphia
 10 preachers attended: Thomas Rankin, Richard Boardman, Joseph Pilmoor, Francis Asbury, Richard Wright, George Shadfield, Thomas Webb, John King, Abraham Whitworth, and Jospeh Yearbry.
-*Rankin says there were 7 preachers, besides Boardman and Pilmoor, who were to return to England...* [Episcopal,  page160]
+*Rankin says there were 7 preachers, besides Boardman and Pilmoor, who were to return to England...* [Episcopal,  page 160]

 *There were now 10 preachers  and 1,160 members in the societies.
-At this time American preachers were reaised up and called into the work* \[Page 292, Vol20\]
+At this time American preachers were reaised up and called into the work* \[Page 292, Vol 20\]

 *Soon after this, Messrs.
 Boardman and Pillmoor were recalled, and in 1773 Thomas Rankin and George Shadford were sent in their places.
 Mr Rankin was endowed with certain disciplinary powers for the regulation of the societies by Mr Wesley, as none others possessed before him.
 Of this there was much need, for before this discipline was almost wholly neglected, and many persons were connected with the societies who were not heartily attached to Methodism, of which things Mr. Asbury very much complains before this.
 These men were made a very great blessing to the people - Mr. Rankin, as a superintendent, in introducing discipline was almost wholly neglected, and many persons were connected with the societies who were not heartily attached to Methodism, of which things Mr. Asbury very much complains before this."* (page 292, The Methodist Query, Vol 20)